Brennan-Clinch/Project2/Business Analysis.md

 |   1 |       952.25 |   1400 |         2500 | 652900 |

 5-number summary for number of shares

+Based on the 5-number summary, it does appear our data might be skewed since the Max is way off from the Min, Q1,Median, and Q3.
+So our median tells us a better estimate on our average number of shares here.

 Let’s start by creating a new factor variable for the training set which categorizes shares based on the number of them.